antenmanuuel/WolfPackPacketHandler/README.md

 # WolfPackPacketHandler

 ## About
-This project provides a simple toolkit to manage the fictional WolfPack network protocol.
+This project offers a straightforward utility to manage the fictional WolfPack network protocol.
 Handle, verify, and work with packets seamlessly!

 ## Features
 - **Print Packet Details**: Quickly see packet content in a user-friendly format.